 The Bodhisatta was once a wild chicken.
 A female cat wanted to eat the Bodhisatta and tried unsuccessfully to deceive him into marriage so she could get close to him.

 The Bodhisatta was once a bird.
-A crow arrived and told the flock he was a holy man.
-They believed him and so asked him to watch their nests while they went to feed.
+A crow arrived and told the flock he was a holy being who ate only wind.
+They believed him, and so asked him to watch their nests while they went to feed.
 While they were gone, the crow ate eggs and chicks.
-When the Bodhisatta knew the crow was the one who did it, he killed him.
+When the Bodhisatta knew that the crow was the one who did it, he killed him.

 The Bodhisatta was once a deer.
 When his herd was rounded up into an enclosure for easy hunting, the Bodhisatta sacrificed himself to save his parents.
-Then when the king was about to shoot him, the Bodhisatta won over the king with his great virtue, and from then on he forbid killing all animals in the park.
+Then when the king was about to shoot him, the Bodhisatta won over the king with his great virtue, and from then on, the king forbid killing all animals in the park.

 The Bodhisatta was once a blacksmith.
 He made the greatest needle ever in order to impress the father of a beautiful women and win her hand in marriage.

 The Bodhisatta was once a wild boar.
 He and his brother were raised by a woman and when she sold the brother as meat, the Bodhisatta told him to accept his fate gracefully in such a perfect manner that the king took both the pigs to live in the palace.

 The Bodhisatta was once a farmer.
 At the behest of a crow, whose wife wanted to eat the Bodhisatta’s beautiful eyes, a snake bit the Bodhisatta.
 As the Bodhisatta lay on the ground, his crab friend grabbed the snake and crow by the neck with his claws, and after the snake sucked the venom out of the wound, reviving the Bodhisatta, the crab killed them both.